leigh-math/Developing-Data-Products/README.md

 # Developing-Data-Products
 Part of the Data Science track in Coursera

-To publish to my Github, use:
+To publish to my Github using RStudio, use:

 publish_github(leigh-math, Developing-Data-Products)